TSXV:ROAR

 Past Producer with Superb Infrastructure

 Lion Rock's Volney Project, located in South Dakota's Black Hills, is a historic producer of tantalum, tin, and lithium (1941 to 1944).
-The company recently completed its maiden drill program at Volney and hit tantalum mineralization near surface in multiple holes.
+The completed Phase 1 drill program confirmed high-grade tantalum mineralization near surface in multiple holes, with results exceeding the commercial threshold in nearly every drillhole that returned tantalum assays.
+[12]

 The project has excellent access to infrastructure, including on-site power and all-season road access.
 Importantly, it is proximal (under one hour) to rail connections to Great Lakes shipping ports at Duluth, Minnesota and Thunder Bay, Ontario.